Quantum Hall and Light Responses in a 2D Topological Semimetal: Topological Markers from Circularly Polarized Light

-At the $K'$ point, the two occupied bands ($n$ and $m$) at zero temperature have the same spin polarization whereas the two empty bands ($n'$ and $m'$) have now a distinct spin polarization, as shown in Fig. \ref{fig:bands}.
+At the $K'$ point, the two occupied bands ($n$ and $m$) at zero temperature have the same spin polarization whereas the two empty bands ($n'$ and $m'$) have now a distinct spin polarization.
 Therefore, to mediate inter-band transitions towards empty states in the quantum limit, this would require to also flip the spin polarization of an electron.
 Therefore, in the presence of the light field, due to the two-particles ground-state structure at the $K'$ point, this results in $\Gamma_- = 0$ \cite{ReviewKLH}.
-Hence, if we define circular dichroism for a pair of energy bands, e.g. related to the first (second) and third (fourth) energy bands at the two Dirac points, we also have $\Gamma_-=0$ for these pairs at finite temperature.
-It is then useful to analyze the information in $\Gamma_+$ at the $K$ point in Eq. (\ref{zeta}) through the Berry curvature $F_{p_x p_y}$ mapped onto the 2-sphere \cite{ReviewKLH}.
-The $K$ Dirac point corresponds to north pole and $K'$ to south pole along the polar angle direction.
-There is then a simple relation between the Berry curvature in the plane and the pseudo-spin variable \cite{KLHLight}
+Hence, if we define circular dichroism for a pair of energy bands, e.g. related to the first (second) and third (fourth) energy bands at the two Dirac points, we also have $\Gamma_-(\omega)=0$ for these pairs at finite temperature due to the left-handed polarized electromagnetic wave.